Gregwar/gregwar.github.io/_posts/2020-12-14-speedup-pio-mbed-and-dfu-util.markdown

 ```

 If you want to revert this, you can simply remove the `tool-dfuutil` repository entirely, and it will be
-re-created on the next `pio run` anyway.
+re-created on the next `pio run`.

 ## Windows

 I went through the process of building an `.exe` for Windows, so I will save you some time and provide it
-to you directly, and the Windows version of this hack will be pretty straightforward:
+to you directly, and the Windows version of this hack will be pretty straightforward.

 Download [dfu-util.exe](/assets/dfu-util.exe) and place it next to your `platformio.ini`.